-Taking note of the declarations and resolutions adopted by the IAEA in this regard,
+Taking note of the declarations and resolutions adopted by the General Conference of the IAEA in this regard,

-- 1. Calls on Israel to accede to the Nuclear Non-Proliferation Treaty (NPT), without further delay and unconditionally, and to place all its nuclear facilities under the comprehensive safeguards regime of the IAEA; in accordance with the UN Security Council Resolution 487(1981), reaffirms the importance of establishing a nuclear weapons free zone in the Middle East as soon as possible to preserve peace and security in the region; and reaffirms its support for the Arab Initiative submitted to the Security Council in 2003 in this regard; - 2.
-Expresses deep concern over the threat of the proliferation of nuclear weapons to the security and stability of the Middle East region. - 3.
-Expresses deep concern over the Israeli nuclear capabilities and threats; appeals to the Islamic Group in Vienna to work towards the re-inclusion in the agenda of the 55th General Conference of the IAEA an agenda item entitled: "Israeli Nuclear Capabilities and Threats" and the adoption of a resolution in this regard; - 4.
-Reaffirms the inalienable right of all states to develop research, production and use of nuclear energy for peaceful purposes without discrimination in accordance with the NPT provisions and the statute of the IAEA; and, in this regard encourages cooperation among the OIC Member States on the peaceful uses of nuclear energy; - 5.
-Calls upon all Member States, including members of the Conference on Disarmament, particularly the Nuclear Weapons States (NWS), to work urgently towards a multilaterally negotiated legally binding instrument to assure unconditionally Non-Nuclear Weapons States against the use or threat of use of nuclear weapons; - 6.
-Calls upon OIC Member States to coordinate their efforts in preparation for related international conference, and to hold meetings in order to unify their position; - 7.
-Encourages the work of Islamic groups especially in the UN Headquarters in New York, Geneva and Vienna, to coordinate with other regional groups including NAM and African Union, to seek support for its members' position; - 8.
-Decides to mobilize efforts of OIC Member States with the aim of establishing Nuclear Weapon Free Zone in the Middle East and supports the efforts of the States of the region towards this aim.
-In this context, calls on UN Secretary General and the three depository countries to expedite the implementation of their responsibilities assigned to them by the 2010 NPT Review Conference and to also expedite consultations with countries of the region to appoint a facilitator for the 2012 Conference. - 9.
-Decides to include in the agenda of the Ministerial conferences an item entitled "Israeli Nuclear Capabilities and Threats;" - 10.
-Requests the Secretary General to follow up the implementation of the present resolution and to report thereon to the 39th Session of the Council of Foreign Ministers.
+1. Calls on Israel to accede to the Nuclear Non-Proliferation Treaty (NPT), without further delay and unconditionally, and to place all its nuclear facilities under the comprehensive safeguards regime of the IAEA; in accordance with the UN Security Council Resolution 487(1981), reaffirms the importance of establishing a nuclear weapons free zone in the Middle East as soon as possible to preserve peace and security in the region; and reaffirms its support for the Arab Initiative submitted to the Security Council in 2003 in this regard;

+2. Expresses deep concern over the threat of the proliferation of nuclear weapons to the security and stability of the Middle East region.

+3. Expresses deep concern over the Israeli nuclear capabilities and threats; appeals to the Islamic Group in Vienna to work towards the re-inclusion in the agenda of the 55th General Conference of the IAEA an agenda item entitled: "Israeli Nuclear Capabilities and Threats" and the adoption of a resolution in this regard;

+4. Reaffirms the inalienable right of all states to develop research, production and use of nuclear energy for peaceful purposes without discrimination in accordance with the NPT provisions and the statute of the IAEA; and, in this regard encourages cooperation among the OIC Member States on the peaceful uses of nuclear energy;

+5. Calls upon all Member States, including members of the Conference on Disarmament, particularly the Nuclear Weapons States (NWS), to work urgently towards a multilaterally negotiated legally binding instrument to assure unconditionally Non-Nuclear Weapons States against the use or threat of use of nuclear weapons;

+6. Calls upon OIC Member States to coordinate their efforts in preparation for related international conference, and to hold meetings in order to unify their position;

+7. Encourages the work of Islamic groups especially in the UN Headquarters in New York, Geneva and Vienna, to coordinate with other regional groups including NAM and African Union, to seek support for its members' position;

+8. Decides to mobilize efforts of OIC Member States with the aim of establishing Nuclear Weapon Free Zone in the Middle East and supports the efforts of the States of the region towards this aim.
+In this context, calls on UN Secretary General and the three depository countries to expedite the implementation of their responsibilities assigned to them by the 2010 NPT Review Conference and to also expedite consultations with countries of the region to appoint a facilitator for the 2012 Conference.

+9. Decides to include in the agenda of the Ministerial conferences an item entitled "Israeli Nuclear Capabilities and Threats;"

+10. Requests the Secretary General to follow up the implementation of the present resolution and to report thereon to the 40^{th} Session of the Council of Foreign Ministers.

-CONDEMNATION OF ZIONIST REGIME FOR POSSESSION OF NUCLEAR CAPABILITY TO DEVELOP NUCLEAR ARSENALS
+RESOLUTION NO. 30/39-POL ON CONDEMNATION OF ZIONIST REGIME FOR POSSESSION OF NUCLEAR CAPABILITY TO DEVELOP NUCLEAR ARSENALS

-The Thirty-eighth Session of the Council of Foreign Ministers (Session of Peace, Cooperation and Development), held in Astana, Republic of Kazakhstan from 26-28 Rajab 1432H (28-30 June 2011),
+The Thirty-ninth Session of the Council of Foreign Ministers (Session of Solidarity for Sustainable Development), held in Djibouti, Republic of Djibouti from 1-3 Muharram1434H (15-17 November 2012),